jesussantana/data_visualization_python/README.md

 ======================================
 ![Data Visualiztion](visualizacion_datos_info_revista.jpg)

-## This repository intends to instruct people on data visualization tools using Python.
+## The main objective of this course is to know the basic concepts of data visualization and put them into practice using visualization libraries of two of the most used tools today, Python and R.
 ---

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)